Recoskie/swingIO/README.md

 ------------------------------------------------------------

-Lastly there is also a new layout manager for components called JCellPane.
+Lastly there is also a new layout manager called JCellPane include with this package.

 ------------------------------------------------------------

-All of these GUI tools are designed to make binary data, and file formats visual, and easy to work with directly by IO system.
+All of these GUI tools are designed to make binary data, and file formats visual, and easy to work with directly.

 Each of these components can be used for what ever purpose you wish in any application.